jeffvestal/doc_modules_short/instruqt_labs/docs-lab-esql-rest/01-intro/assignment.md

 ## Examples

-This lab includes 5 examples demonstrating different aspects of the esql_rest query:
+This lab includes 6 examples demonstrating different aspects of the esql_rest query:

-### Filter products by category and sort by price
+### Find wireless products
-Retrieve all products from the 'Electronics' category, keep only the product name and price, and sort by price in descending order.
+Search for products with 'wireless' in their description and show the first 10 results.

 **Try This:**

-- Change the category to 'Home Appliances' or another category and see the results.
+- Modify the query to search for a different keyword, such as 'Bluetooth'.

-### Find top-rated reviews for durable products
+### Sort premium products by price
-Search product reviews containing the word 'durable', keep the review title and rating, and sort by rating in descending order.
+Find products with 'premium' in their name, keep the name and price fields, and sort by price in descending order.

 **Try This:**

-- Change the keyword to 'lightweight' or another product feature to explore different reviews.
+- Change the sorting to ascending order or filter by another keyword like 'luxury'.

-### Identify active users interested in Electronics
-List users interested in Electronics, showing their username and total reviews count.
+### Top-rated comfortable reviews
+Search for reviews mentioning 'comfortable' and return the first 10 results.

 **Try This:**

-- Modify the interest keyword to 'Books' or 'Sports' to see users with different interests.

-### Explore helpful product reviews
-Retrieve reviews with more than 50 helpful votes, sorted by the highest number of votes.
+- Update the query to search for reviews mentioning 'durable' instead.

+### Find users interested in Electronics
+Search for users with interests related to 'Electronics' and return the first 10 results.

 **Try This:**

-- Adjust the threshold for helpful votes to 30 or 100 to see different sets of reviews.

-### Analyze product pricing trends
-Retrieve products from a specific brand, showing their name, category, and price, sorted by price in ascending order.
+- Experiment with different interest keywords, like 'Books' or 'Sports'.

+### Top-rated reviews for durable and comfortable products
+Find reviews mentioning 'durable' or 'comfortable', show the title and rating, and sort by rating in descending order.

 **Try This:**

-- Replace 'BrandX' with another brand to analyze pricing trends for different brands.
+- Add another keyword to the filter, such as 'reliable'.

+### Users with multiple interests
+Find users interested in both 'Books' and 'Electronics', showing their username and interests.

+**Try This:**

+- Try changing the interests to 'Gaming' or 'Travel'.